 Studies in key stage 4 support pupils to attain relevant qualifications so that they can and do progress to the next stage of their education or pathway.
-Aurora will provide opportunities for young people to stay within an educational setting post 16 which supports and meets their educational, emotional and mental health needs, where they can continue to sit related qualifications and gain independence and life skills where this is appropriate.
+For some, this may be onto courses that lead to higher-level qualifications and into employment.
+Aurora will provide opportunities for young people to stay within an educational setting post 16 which supports and meets their educational, emotional and mental health needs, where they can continue to sit GCSE and related qualifications and gain independence and life skills where this is appropriate.
 We will support young people through individual pathways to enable them to successfully navigate to the next stage of their education or employment.

-Qualifications offered meet a range of abilities in a variety of subject areas that are appropriate to the life skills pathway.
+Qualifications offered meet a range of abilities in a variety of subject areas, from photography and Home cooking to more traditional GCSE qualifications.
 The school has a strong belief in the value of vocational educational programmes and provides access to suitable courses and accreditation.
 Vocational studies can include opportunities for pupils to attend college and work placements, with support from staff.